davidhcoe/arrow-adbc/csharp/src/Drivers/Replayable/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;Optional.
 Sets the replay mode of the driver.
 Uses `replay` by default.
 If the result is not available to be replayed, then it will be automatically recorded, unless overridden by the `adbc.replayable.auto_record` setting.

 **adbc.replayable.auto_record**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Optional.
 Sets the automatic record mode of the driver.
-The default value is Uses `true`.
+The default value is `true`.

 **adbc.replayable.directory**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Optional.
 The directory to save the files to.
 Uses the current directory by default.